FrozenWinters/lattice_hydrodynamics/README.md

 In C++, unlike most mainstream languages, these principles are non-contradictory.
 The mechanism enabling this is templates, which should be thought of as machines that build code.
-The problem of deducing template types at compile time is Turring-complete.
+The problem of deducing template types at compile time is Turing-complete.
 This means that any arbitrary computation may performed at compile time as to decide how to combine various sections of code.
 Most of what could be seen as the unusual aspects of this project, arise from specifying logic and meaning to the compiler, all of which ceases to exist once the project is built.
-The mecanhisms for doing so are quite unlike the rest of the language features.
+The mechanisms for doing so are quite unlike the rest of the language features.